 Capability compounds

-Each serious implementation can strengthen reusable tools, proof assets, playbooks, templates, and delivery machinery.
+Each serious implementation can strengthen reusable tools, review assets, playbooks, templates, and delivery systems.

 02